Skip to content

 • supported exception assertion shapes

-They are not meant to guess through richer framework-specific semantics.
+They are not meant to guess through richer framework- or library-specific semantics.

 Where Migration Should Stay Manual